appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 - Login to the AWS console with your account.

+- Select the region from right upper corner.

 - Head to the EC2 menu to create EC2 instance.

 - Click on "Launch Instance" button from the EC2 dashboard.